 Another area that we’ve seen a lot of interest is in providing shade.
 Andy had mentioned a little bit about the heat island effect and how we want to reduce that.
 A lot of our playground work, the bigger component that’s usually requested is not necessarily cooler or the newest playground type of design, but more shade and incorporating places for people to sit and get out of the heat when they’re utilizing the playground in the summertime.

 At Terra Lake in Johnston, we incorporated a number of canopies.
 These were little areas that were associated with the playground pads themselves on the elevated platforms with some leaf like elements that shaded those parts of the playground, as well as a couple of shelters.
 So people could get in and out of that intense heat and sun, and really have a more enjoyable experience.

 Yeah, I would agree Tim.
 We did something similar at Inis Grove Park in Ames, where we’ve taken sort of a Miracle playground and tucked it into existing tree canopy, being careful to protect the trees that were healthy, remove the unhealthy trees, and incorporate that into an existing canopy that provides shade as well as adding additional trees and roof structures to add that added shade.

 Clay Schneckloth: (5:48)

 Even in some of these newer parks, where we might not have the tree canopy, we’re getting the same request to provide some of these shade structures.
-So even if it’s just add a single bench, there’s been a request to be able to provide a shade structure to be able to get out of the sun there.
+So even if it’s just at a single bench, there’s been a request to be able to provide a shade structure to be able to get out of the sun there.
 Even some smaller picnic shelters, rather than just a large mass of shelter, we’re seeing some requests for some smaller picnic shelters with shade.